Jamie Johnson (filmmaker): Television appearances and cameo roles

 In 2003, Johnson was interviewed on The Oprah Winfrey Show about Born Rich in a namesake episode that also featured Paris Hilton and Nicky Hilton.
 He was also interviewed about the documentary on Paula Zahn Now on CNN and CNN Sunday Morning before the film's television debut on HBO.
 In 2004, he was interviewed about the film on 60 Minutes on Australia's Channel 9.

 In 2006, he was on Oprah discussing The One Percent in an episode on "Class in America", along with Nicole Buffett, who was in the film.
-Warren Buffett's disowning of Nicole shortly after the interview garnered media attention and was included in the HBO version of documentary.
+Warren Buffett's disowning of Nicole shortly after the interview garnered media attention and was included in the HBO version of the documentary.
 In 2008, Johnson was interviewed about the film on The Early Show on CBS on the day of the film's television debut on HBO.

 Johnson was on Oprah in 2009 discussing how the recession affects rich families in an episode about the declining American middle class.
 The wealth gap widened in the Great Recession that occurred after the 2006 episode on social class, where Johnson stated that historians always list a growing wealth gap among the reasons for the decline of great civilizations.
 In 2013, Johnson commented on meritocracy in America on All In with Chris Hayes on MSNBC on the day Prince George was born.

 In 2011, he had a cameo role as himself on Gossip Girl.
 In 2012, he had a cameo role as Julie's suitor in Arbitrage.